The Fragility of Learning LQG Controllers: Computing the Lower Bound

 \section{Computing the Lower Bound}

 We now provide characterizations for the Hessian and Fisher Information from \Cref{thm: excess cost lower bound}.
-In order to get an interpretable expression of the Fisher Information, we restrict attention to linear exploration policies with additive probing noise:
+To get an interpretable expression of the Fisher Information, we restrict attention to linear exploration policies with additive probing noise:

 where $\eta_t \in \R^{\du}$ is $i.i.d.$ mean zero Gaussian with identity covariance ($D_{\mathsf{exp}}^{\eta}$ can capture non-isotropic probing noise) and $x_t^{\exp}$ is the state of the exploration policy.